Thwart U.S. veto or await new president? WTO has leadership dilemma

 “It seems like they were improvising,” the diplomat said.

-Even if he loses the election, he will remain in office until January 20, making any early resolution even less likely.
+Even if Trump loses the election, he will remain in office until Jan.
+20, inauguration day, making any early resolution even less likely.

 It would not be the first time the WTO has faced a roadblock over its leadership.
-It has in the past found ways round them.
+In the past it has found ways round them.

 In 1999, two candidates divided WTO members, with a compromise finally found to give each a term.
 New rules were then put in place to avoid a repeat.